mlandis/biome_shift/README.md

 Subdirectories:
 - `data` contains the dataset used for the RevBayes analyses.
-- `code` contains RevBayes scripts (NB: currently being cleaned/commented).
+- `code` contains RevBayes scripts (NB: currently being cleaned/commented, will add plotting scripts).

 Please feel welcome to contact [michael.landis@wustl.edu](mailto:michael.landis@wustl.edu) with any questions, comments, or just to say hello.